 South Korea is a republic consisting of 9 provinces and 8 autonomous cities (Seoul, Busan, Incheon, Daegu, Daejeon, Gwangju, Ulsan, and Sejong).
 Ruled by mayors who answer to the central government, autonomous cities effectively have the same status as provinces.
-After attaining independence from Japan in 1945 (see p.
-6 of History and Myth), South Korea endured decades of authoritarian rule before beginning a gradual and now complete transition to democracy in the late 1980s was impeached by the National Assembly in 2016; the current President is Yoon Suk-yeol as of 2022 (see p.
-12 of History and Myth).
+After attaining independence from Japan in 1945 (see History and Myth), South Korea endured decades of authoritarian rule before beginning a gradual and now complete transition to democracy in the late 1980s.